TEE-CSA/TEE-Ideation/_posts/2023-12-07-Overview_IPYNB_2_.md

 - Simplifies some of the most common JavaScript functions into fewer lines of code

 **Question:** What are some real life applications of jQuery?
 Name at least two you can think of.
+- Web pages, used to make dropdown menus appear smoothly
+- Simplifies implementation of AJAX, allows developers to make asynchronous requests to a server and update parts of a web page without requiring a full page reload

 ## Basic Syntax